nicholasohjj/tp/docs/DeveloperGuide.md

 4. **Improved Search Functionality**: Enhance the search feature to support more complex queries, such as searching by multiple criteria (e.g., name, subject, and status) simultaneously.
 5. **Customizable Commands**: Enable users to customize commands to their own liking and preferences, to cater to tutors who like shorter commands to have a more efficient workflow.
 6. **Customizable Reminders**: Enable users to set customizable reminders for lessons and assignments, with options for recurring reminders and notifications.
-7. **Input working hours**: Enable the tutors to input their working hours so to restrict the timings of the lessons to within their comfortable timings.
+7. **Input Working Hours**: Enable the tutors to input their working hours so to restrict the timings of the lessons to within their comfortable timings.
 8. **Performance Optimization**: Optimize the application's performance to handle larger datasets more efficiently, ensuring smooth operation even with thousands of entries.
 9. **Enhanced Reporting**: Add reporting features to generate summaries and insights, such as student progress reports, lesson attendance, and assignment completion rates.
 10. **Integration with Calendars**: Allow users to integrate their lesson schedules with external calendar applications (e.g., Google Calendar) for better schedule management.